chixodo-xyz/ipfs-gatewayacl-git/README.md

-# Kubo-s3
+# IPFS-GatewayACL-Git

-This builds IPFS Kubo with S3 Datastore Implementation.

 ## Building

-- Arch Linux: PKGBUILD and version.txt provides all required informationo for `makepkg`
+- Arch Linux: PKGBUILD provides all required informationo for `makepkg`
 - Other Linux: Take a look at `misc/build.sh`

 ## Commit to AUR